patriciogonzalezvivo/eyeo16/README.md

 wind direction &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; wind speed &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; temperature

 Note:
-These 3 mazes are constructed using wind direction, wind speed and temperature of the last few months.
-I would like to thing that, Jung might approve these.
+These 3 mazes are constructed using wind direction, wind speed and temperature of the last few months. **add where** I would like to thing that, Jung might approve these.

 --